triggermesh/docs/docs/get-started/quickstart.md

     go install
     ```

-    `tmctl` binary must be available in the `$PATH` to generate and use completion.
-For example, this can be achieved by adding the below command to your `.bashrc` or equivalent:

-=== "Configure PATH"

-    If the `tmctl` binary is not detected after being installed, make sure that the binary's location is being pointed by the PATH environment variable of your OS.
-For example when using a compiled from source binary at Linux, this should be present at your profile:
+    Make sure that the binary's location is configured in the `PATH` environment variable, like so:

     ```
     export PATH="$HOME/go/bin:$PATH"
     ```

+    Verify that the binary has been successfully installed:

+    ```
+    tmctl --help
+    ```

 **:material-numeric-2-box: Setup autocompletion**

 This will let you hit the Tab key to get recommendations when using `tmctl`.

-=== "Bash (Linux, Windows)"

-    ```
-    source <(tmctl completion bash)
-    ```

-=== "ZSH (MacOS)"

-    ```
-    source <(tmctl completion zsh)
-    compdef _tmctl tmctl
-    ```

-To make autocompletion load automatically, put this command in one of the shell profile configuration, e.g.:

 === "Bash (Linux, Windows WSL)"